The single-sign-on (SSO) feature allows end users to supply Active Directory login credentials only once.

 For remote desktops, this feature includes a credential provider dynamic-link library.

-With the True SSO feature, introduced with Horizon 7 and VMware Identity Manager 2.6, users are no longer required to supply Active Directory credentials at all.
+With the True SSO feature, users are no longer required to supply Active Directory credentials at all.
 After users log in to VMware Identity Manager using any non-AD method (for example, RSA SecurID or RADIUS authentication), users are not prompted to also enter Active Directory credentials in order to use a remote desktop or application.

 If a user authenticates by using smart cards or Active Directory credentials, the True SSO feature is not necessary, but you can configure True SSO to be used even in this case.
 Then any AD credentials that the user provides are ignored and True SSO is used.